On a Relation Between the Integral Image Algorithm and Calculus: Defining the Coefficients By Classifying Corners

 where $k\in\mathbb{R}^{+}$ is a positive real number.
 The right derivative at zero equals:

-Thus, when applied at the point $x=0$, the function's right derivative depends on the value of $k$, and in uncountably many cases it vanishes - either undefined or zeroed.
+Thus, when applied at the point $x=0$, the function's right derivative depends on the value of $k$, and vanishes (either undefined or zeroed) in uncountably many cases.

-Let us introduce a robust pointwise operator, in the sense that it is independent of the parameter $k$, while supplying a superficial (yet in some cases, sufficient) information regarding the function's local monotony behavior.\end{example} \begin{defn} \emph{ Detachment of a function}.
+Let us introduce a pointwise operator which is robust in the sense that it is independent of the parameter $k$.
+This operator supplies a scant (yet sufficient for our requirements) amount of information regarding the function's local monotony behavior.\end{example} \begin{defn} \emph{ Detachment of a function}.
 Let us define the one-sided detachments of a function at a point as: